-Using old scissors, trim the teeth down to size.
+Using old scissors (so you don’t mess up your good ones!), trim the teeth down to size.

 Apply some adhesive (I used Beacon’s 3-in-1) to the cardboard and place it against the inside front side of the box.
 Let the metal teeth stick up above the wood.
 I should actually have made mine a little higher.